Louis95/trace-track-api/README.md

 ## Overview

 The Track and Trace API exposes shipment and article information along with corresponding weather information.
 I'm using the [openweathermap](https://home.openweathermap.org/) API to get the weather information.
-Before running the application, make you sign up to get an API key.
+Before running the application, sign up to get an API key.

 ## Installation